 Rent a car or bike and self drive

 Driving in Vietnam isn’t as scary as you might think but it definitely isn’t for everyone.
-Da Nang is a busy city so it will take you a while to navigate away from the congested streets, there are also motor bikes and scooters everywhere – they know what they’re doing but it might feel slightly unnerving as they whizz past you.
-Traveling by motorbike is actually the most popular way for locals to get around in Vietnam so there are loads of places to rent a bike.
-I wouldn’t recommend this if you’re traveling with kids, it’s quite a long journey so if you want to drive yourself, stick with a car.
-Cost of hiring a decent motorbike should be around £7 per day and they may ask you to leave your ID or passport.
+Da Nang is a busy city so it will take you a while to navigate away from the congested streets.
+There are also motor bikes and scooters everywhere.
+They know what they’re doing but it might feel slightly unnerving as they whizz past you.
+Traveling by motorbike is actually the most popular way for locals to get around in Vietnam.
+So there are loads of places to rent a bike.
+I wouldn’t recommend this if you’re traveling with kids.
+It’s quite a long journey so if you want to drive yourself, stick with a car.
+Cost of hiring a decent motorbike should be around £7 per day.
+They may ask you to leave your ID or passport.
 Make sure you thoroughly check the bike and take pictures before you leave the shop.

 If you do feel confident enough to self-drive then once you’re out of the city, the roads aren’t too bad.
 There are two options for the route from Da Nang to Hoi An – inland or the coastal road.